 Copenhagen Centre on Energy Efficiency

-Library of compression algorithms
+Library of

 Pruna is a model optimization framework built for developers, enabling you to deliver faster, more efficient models with minimal overhead.
-It provides a comprehensive suite of compression algorithms including caching, quantization, pruning, distillation and compilation techniques
+It provides a comprehensive suite of compression algorithms including caching, quantization, pruning, distillation, and compilation techniques

 Launched in 2024